jboner/lagom-service-locator-consul/README.md

 lagom {
   discovery {
     consul {
-      agent-hostname = "127.0.0.1"   # hostname or IP-address of a Consul agent uri-scheme     = "http"        # for example: http or https routing-policy = "round-robin" # valid routing policies: first, random, round-robin }
+      agent-hostname = "127.0.0.1"   # hostname or IP-address for the Consul agent agent-port     = 8500          # port for the Consul agent uri-scheme     = "http"        # for example: http or https routing-policy = "round-robin" # valid routing policies: first, random, round-robin }